Ireland and Germany Partner on Study for Green Hydrogen Production and Export Pathways

 Credit: ESB

-Ireland's state-owned provider, ESB, is spearheading a new study to assess the viability of green hydrogen production and export from Ireland to .
+Ireland's state-owned electricity provider, ESB, is spearheading a new to assess the viability of green hydrogen production and export from Ireland to .
 Known as Project HYreland, the initiative is the first tangible step in the energy collaboration between the two countries, outlined in a Joint Declaration of Intent.

 The study is being undertaken in partnership with the German government and Ireland's Department of the Environment, Climate and Communications (DECC).
-Primary will be carried out by Germany's for Solar Energy Systems (ISE), along with Ireland's International Energy Research Centre.
+Primary will be carried out by Germany's Fraunhofer Institute for Solar Energy Systems (ISE), along with Ireland's International Energy Research Centre.
 The project will also draw on expertise from industry partners selected for their experience in .

 The focus of Project HYreland will be to explore the economic and technical feasibility of a cross-border green hydrogen agreement, addressing both production at ESB sites in County Clare and County Cork and the transportation routes needed to export excess supply to Germany.
 The preliminary results of this evaluation are anticipated by the end of 2025.